-- Inserting a finger into the vagina and sweeping around the entrance to gather an adequate amount of secretions.
+1. Inserting a finger into the vagina and sweeping around the entrance to gather an adequate amount of secretions.

-- Wiping the vaginal entrance with toilet/tissue paper and analyzing the discharge collected.
+2. Wiping the vaginal entrance with toilet/tissue paper and analyzing the discharge collected.

 Below are descriptions of the quality of the cervical mucus during different phases of the menstrual cycle.
 This can assist you in finding out what part of your cycle you are entering.

-1. Before Ovulation (lower probability of pregnancy)
+1. Before Ovulation (lower chance of getting pregnant)

 In the first days following your period, you will notice very little discharge and the vulva area can be dry.
 During this phase, the possibility of pregnancy is low.

-2. Approaching Ovulation (increased probability of pregnancy)
+2. Approaching Ovulation (increased chance of getting pregnant)

-3. During Ovulation (highest probability of pregnancy)
+3. During Ovulation (highest chance of getting pregnant)

-This is the stage in which the mucus resembles egg whites.
+This is the stage in which the cervical mucus resembles egg whites.
 It will be at its thinnest, clearest, and most copious during this time.
 The sample will stretch several centimeters with the finger test before breaking apart, if it does so at all.
 The volume will continue to increase until it reaches a point called the ‘mucus peak’.
 At this point, ovulation is most likely occurring and chances of conception are highest.
 Additionally, the survival rate of sperm is highest at this time than at any other time of the cycle (up to 72 hours), which greatly increases the chances of fertilization.

-4. After Ovulation (decreasing probability of pregnancy)
+4. After Ovulation (decreasing probability of getting pregnant)